beekhof/beekhof.github.io/_posts/2015-08-31-sbd-fun-and-profit.md

 Sometimes it will do this by powering the node off, clearly a dead node can do no harm.
-Other times we will use a combination of network (stop new work from arriving) and disk (stop a rogue process from writing anything to shared storage) fencing.
+Other times we will use a combination of network (stop traffic from arriving) and disk (stop a rogue process from writing anything to shared storage) fencing.

 Fencing is a requirement of _almost any_ cluster, regardless of